 Brendaly Santiago is a bilingual (Spanish and English) Licensed Clinical Social Worker at the Community Counseling Center.
 She received her Bachelor of Arts degree from Eastern Mennonite University and her MSW from Our Lady of The Lake University in San Antonio, TX.
 Brendaly works relentlessly to change the lives of children and families in need and challenge sociocultural barriers.
 Brendaly has a background working with at-risk youth, families in transition, and individuals with co-occurring disorders.
 She uses a combination of solution-focused approaches, CBT, trauma-informed care, and attachment theories to support people on their path to wellness.
 Brendaly coordinates the ASAM-approved Substance Abuse program and facilitates the Spanish Co-parenting course and Anger Management classes.
 Brendaly enjoys spending time with her son, watching K-dramas, and reading webtoons in her free time.

-Brenda Sullivan, Office Manager
+Kathryn Moyer, Office Manager

 Our Board Members